How can I get my students’ answers to concept inventories into electronic spreadsheets?

 Software for converting paper responses to electronic spreadsheets

-Send your tests to PhysPort: Through the end of 2016, if you have more than 100 student tests, you can mail them to us, and we’ll enter them into the Data Explorer.
+Send your tests to PhysPort: If you have more than 100 student tests, you can mail them to us, and we’ll enter them into the Data Explorer.
 This is a great option if you have old paper tests that can’t be analyzed with any of the software below.
 Contact us to learn more about this option.

 Use software to read bubble sheets using an image scanner: If you don’t have a scanning services office at your school, but do have an image scanner, there are a variety of software package that will analyze forms you generate.

 - FormScanner: Free open-source software that can read analyze data from forms you generate with their software and scan in on any image scanner.
 See this article in The Physics Teacher for details about how to use Form Scanner for grading Multiple-Choice Exams.